Pennsylvania State Parks

 Day Trip #2: Hiking & Shopping

 Enjoy an easy morning lounging at Woodfield Manor.
-Head over to the Mountainhome Diner for a late breakfast or brunch.
+Head over to the Mountainhome Diner for breakfast.
 Drive to Promised Land State Park and enjoy some beautiful hiking trails on top of the Pocono Plateau.
 The forests consist mainly of beech, oak, maple, and hemlock trees.
-There are two lakes (boat rentals available!) and several small streams along the trails within the park.
+There are two lakes (boat rentals available seasonally!) and several small streams along the trails within the park.

-After your visit, head back to the villages of Barrett Township, and enjoy a late lunch at Mountainhome Café.
-While digesting your meal, take some time to explore Callie’s Candy Kitchen, our local candy shop where homemade chocolates have been crafted for over 60 years.
+After your visit, head back to the villages of Barrett Township, and enjoy a late lunch at First Place Cafe.
+Take some time to explore Callie’s Candy Kitchen, our local candy shop where homemade chocolates have been crafted for over 60 years.
 There are also some great antique stores and The Stonehedge Gallery & Goddess Design Studio that offer some unique gifts and beautiful sites for the eyes.

 Head back to Woodfield Manor and enjoy an evening dining at the Frogtown Chophouse!